ZanCorDX/fake-relay/README.md

 - mev-boost-relay/common/types_spec.go

 Things you can do with this app:
-- Check if you generated submissions are properly generated
+- Check if your generated submissions are properly parsed.
 - Record a submissions to compare it latter with another one.
     Eg: Record a json submission and checks if the same submission using ssz matches.

-- Ignore the app and continue with your life
+- Ignore it and continue with your life.